sergeevgk/weather-forecasting/README.md

 - Integrates logging (built-in logger), Application Insights (integration via Aspire, need to populated with data in WebAPI).
 - Implement caching with Redis.
 - Prepare the service to be containerized (Docker/Podman): added a Redis container to Aspire application model and referenced it in WeatherForecasting_WebApi.
 Now the application can run in a container (used Podman).
+- Create a simple UI client using the Angular franework and include in the Aspire Host as a Node.js application.
+Currently supports only a limited set of cities.
+Mostly for my frontend leaning purposes.

 #### Planned
 - Implement error handling with retries.
 - Enhance automated testing, provide more valuable test cases, implement integration tests.
 - Decouple the forecast fetching service from the request handling service using a message queue (Azure Service Bus) to handle increased loads.
 - Introduce authentication API (JWT) for the service.
 Maybe add some user management?
-- Create a simple UI client, try to publish the API and the client in Azure.
+- Try to publish the API and the client in Azure.
 Deploy the weather forecasting service in Azure Cloud as AppService.
 Provide the script for Azure CLI for deployment or a Bicep file.
 - Implement a CI/CD pipeline for the solution with Github Actions or Azure DevOps.